 A note about the LTREE extension

-The LTREE extension for PostgreSQL is a standard extension for PostgreSQL that requires super user permissions to install.
+The LTREE extension for PostgreSQL is a standard extension for PostgreSQL that requires admin/owner permissions to install.
 In most PostgreSQL installations, this is the "postgres" user, or another use that has been designated as a "super user".
-In RDS installations, this will be the DBA user you setup when you created your database, or a user that has been granted the appropriate permissions.
+In RDS installations, this will be the DBA user you set up when you created your database, or a user that has been granted the appropriate permissions.

 psql --host=<your database host> --port=<your database port> --username=<your dba user> <your database name>

-Once you have the server up and running and have created your database, you will need to allow access to your database user.
+Once you have the server running and have created your database, you will need to allow access to your database user.
 This is accomplished by following these steps:

 Listen on the Correct Network Interface

 PostgreSQL, by default on most OSes, only accepts connections on "localhost."
 This means that your Flow Enterprise server will most likely not be able to connect to the server.
 To remedy this, you need to edit the main postgresql.conf configuration file.
 The location of this file will vary from OS to OS, please use your OS's specific documentation to locate the file.

 Once you have located it, edit it and find the configuration directive listen_addresses.
 This setting needs to be set to the IP address of the server or *.
 This will enable PostgreSQL to listen on the IP addresses that your other servers will use to connect to it.

 Once you have completed the change, restart PostgreSQL.

 Allowing Access to the Flow Enterprise User

-Now that PostgreSQL is listening on the correct IP and port, you need to allow access to the server from the Flow Enterprise server and user.
+Now that PostgreSQL is listening on the correct IP and port, allow access to the server from the Flow Enterprise server and user.
 By default, PostgreSQL does not allow access to any servers or users but the localhost and the DBA.